 Dry food was invented only for the convenience of humans and for the HUGE profits of the pet food industry, unfortunately to the detriment of the health of our animal companions and some food may cause a host of illnesses leading to premature death including Chronic Renal Failure (CRF), a main cause of death that doesn’t even exist in the wild!

-CRF (Chronic Renal Failure) is a major, premature killer of dogs and is 600% more common in cats… and it’s PREVENTABLE…!
+CRF (Chronic Renal Failure) is a major, premature killer of dogs and is 600% more common in cats… and it’s mostly PREVENTABLE…!

-In fact, if you have or have had a cat or know of someone who does, it’s almost certain you know of a cat that had died from kidney disease or CRF… and it’s PREVENTABLE…!
+In fact, if you have or have had a cat or know of someone who does, it’s almost certain you know of a cat that had died from kidney disease or CRF… and it’s mostly PREVENTABLE…!

 CRF is a degenerative, fatal disease that hardly exists in the wild, if at all, and is mainly caused by feeding a 100% kibble diet; and it doesn’t matter how good the ingredients in that kibble are.